Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

     service : Manage operationalized services.

 ## Account commands
-A model management account is required to use the model management services which allow you to deploy and manage models.
+A model management account is required to use the services which allow you to deploy and manage models.

     create: Create a Model Management Account.
     delete: Delete a specified Model Management Account.